Armando Normand: The crimes of Armando Normand

 Sidney Morris was at Andokes for three or four months, until he became ill.
 He was employed there on correrias, and stated that while he did not flog people there, he witnessed a number of flagellations while under Normand's management.
 Morris stated that Normand would administer the first couple of lashes before handing the whip to another employee to continue the punishment.
 "They [the indigenous] were flogged badly, men and women and children.
 He saw a boy, a small boy, flogged to death..."
 (Note: "He saw a girl flogged to death as well as the small boy.")
 Morris stated some of the indigenous men who were flogged at Matanzas also perished from their wounds.
 He also witnessed the shooting of multiple indigenous people, and the immolation, as well as the shooting of one indigenous man that Normand had caught.
 Morris reported that he knew of another native that Normand had ordered to be executed by burning to death.
 Morris stated that while he didn't witness this killing, he heard Normand give the order and he also saw the Muchachos de Confianza making preparations for the fire.
-Morris left Matanzas in May of 1906, and returned in May of 1909 after four Peruvian Amazon Company employees had been killed by rebellious muchachos de confianzas at an outpost near Matanzas.
+Morris left Matanzas in May 1906, and returned in May 1909 after four Peruvian Amazon Company employees had been killed by rebellious muchachos de confianzas at an outpost near Matanzas.
 (Note: See The Amazon Journal of Roger Casement page 266 for a description of the "great Caqueta Rebellion" that resulted in the deaths of four employees.)
 He stayed in the area for two months hunting down the indigenous people that had killed the employees and taken their weapons.

 In January 1907, Normand led an attack against employees of Urbano Gutierrez, a Colombian rubber firm, which was attempting to establish an outpost near the Caqueta River.
 A group of twenty Peruvians, along with two Barbadians, (Note: These two Barbadians were Westerman Leavine and Donald Francis.
 Normand attempted to bribe Leavine with an incentive to not give a deposition to Casement.
 Francis admitted to Casement that Macedo had offered him a bribe as well as threatened to have Francis shot if he testified against Macedo.
 Casement regarded Francis as an unreliable witness for this reason.) came across eight people that were separated from the main group of Colombians, and killed two while taking the rest as prisoners.
 The Peruvians sent a letter to Normand, who arrived three days later with another group of subordinates.
 Normand interrogated the prisoners and he ordered the chief of these Colombians, Felipe Cabrera, to send a message to his partner José de la Paz Gutiérrez to surrender all of the fire arms his group had.
 Roso España was a Colombian employed by Urbano Gutierrez and he provided an eyewitness account for this raid led by Normand.
 España claimed that after the Colombians surrendered their firearms, the Peruvians began killing the indigenous people around Urbano Gutierrez's settlement.